My Blog List

 “Don’t ask me,” I say.
 I’d rather be somewhere else now, where people aren’t closing a door in my face.

-The door opens again to reveal two men in white shirts and dark slacks.
+The door opens again, revealing two men in white shirts and dark slacks.

 “Can we help you?” one of the men asks.